tokio-rs/async-stream/async-stream/README.md

 Provides two macros, `stream!` and `try_stream!`, allowing the caller to define asynchronous streams of elements.
 These are implemented using `async` & `await` notation.
-The `stream!` macro works without unstable features.
+This crate works without unstable features.

 The `stream!` macro returns an anonymous type implementing the [`Stream`] trait.
 The `Item` associated type is the type of the values yielded from the